-This recipe is actually a take on our family’s favorite rustic granola recipe that I make on a weekly basis.
+This recipe is actually a variation of our family’s favorite rustic granola recipe that I make on a weekly basis.

 To take it up a notch, I add toasted coconut.

 One thing I love about this recipe is that it isn’t just packed with oats like many typical recipes.
 Rather, it has so many nuts, shredded coconut, and dried fruit.